lmorg/murex/docs/GUIDE.quick-start.md

 ### The Bang Prefix

-Some _murex_ builtins support a bang prefix.
+Some Murex builtins support a bang prefix.
 This prefix alters the behavior of those builtins to perform the conceptual opposite of their primary role.

 For example, you could grep a file with `regexp 'm/(dogs|cats)/'` but then you